Tron89/minesweeper_solver/README.md

 # minesweeper_solver
-An algoritm who see and solve minesweeper (NOT AI)
+An algoritm who see and solve minesweeper (NOT Deep Learning)